akuklev/akuklev/what-are-dependent-types.md

 generate_random_sequence(nat length) : int[length];
 ```

 Above, we only considerd using the arguments as parameters of types directly as in the example of array length.
-For reasonable usage flexibility we also need to transform the values, i.e. write signatures like this one
+For reasonable usage flexibility, however, we might also need to apply functions to the values:
 ```c
 f(nat length) : int[2 * length + 1]
 ```